English Listening Lesson

 The history of the iPod begins in 2001.

 Jon Rubinstein worked at Apple.
 He developed new products.
 He was in Japan looking for new technology.
-Near the end of the trip, and quite by chance, he saw a small hard drive.
+Near the end of the trip, and quite by accident, he saw a small hard drive.
 It was 4.5 cm long.
 The people at Toshiba said it was new, but they didn’t know what to do with it.

 Jon had an idea.